 Court Records are public, and are accessible by anyone.
 These records include a case file that includes a docket and any filings and documents filed in your case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office in the county where the case was filed.

 Every state maintains records of someone’s criminal past.
 These databases are all linked and you can track criminal backgrounds from another state.
-You can go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that the crime was in a completely different state, you might have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include:

 - Violent crimes.